rocker-org/rocker-versioned2/stacks/README.md

 ## Automatic updates

-The latest two versions of the following stack files, which exist for each version of R, are automatically updated by [make-stacks.R](../build/make-stacks.R), which is executed daily by GitHub Actions.
+The latest two versions of stack files which exist for each version of R, and theirs template, are automatically updated by [make-stacks.R](../build/make-stacks.R), which is executed daily by GitHub Actions.

+- `devel.json`
 - `X.Y.Z.json`

 See [the build directory](../build) for details.